cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 function will produce invalid output if given the wrong sender public key.
 This error is not detectable until subsequent AEAD decryption.

-The errors in this document are meant as a guide to implementors.
+The errors in this document are meant as a guide for implementors.
 They are not an exhaustive list of all the errors an implementation might emit.
 For example, future KEMs might have internal failure cases, or an implementation might run out of memory.

+How these errors are expressed in an API or handled by applications is an implementation-specific detail.
+For example, some implementations may abort or panic upon a `DeriveKeyPairError` failure given that it only occurs with negligible probability, whereas other implementations may retry the failed DeriveKeyPair operation.
+See {{derive-key-pair}} for more information.

 Applications using HPKE APIs should not assume that the errors here are complete, nor should they assume certain classes of errors will always manifest the same way